Towards Efficient Modularity in Industrial Drying: A Combinatorial Optimization Viewpoint: Problem Formulation

 A key assumption here is that all the samples within a batch are similar in properties such as porosity and initial moisture content.

-In order to define the cost of a process, we need to first identify the desired properties of dried food products such as wet basis moisture content (ratio of the weight of water to the total weight of the material) and color.
-For simplicity, we will consider the wet basis moisture content as the only property that needs to lie within a prespecified range ($\leq x_d$) at the end of the process.
-Throughout this paper, we denote the wet basis moisture content of the food sample at the end of the $k-$th stage under process configuration $\omega$ by $x^{(\omega)}_k$.
-To include the cost associated with the final moisture content, it is required to model the corresponding dynamics as
+To determine the cost of a process, we must identify the desired properties of dried food products, such as wet basis moisture content and color.
+For simplicity, we focus on ensuring that the wet basis moisture content falls within a predetermined range ($\leq x_d$) by the end of the process.
+In this paper, we denote the wet basis moisture content of the food sample at the end of the k-th stage under process configuration $\omega$ as $x^{(\omega)}_k$.
+To account for the cost associated with the final moisture content, the corresponding dynamics must be modeled.

 where $x_0^{(\omega)}$ denotes the initial wet basis moisture content of the food sample.
 The semi-empirical drying curves (moisture content versus time) of distillers dried grains (DDG) were derived and evaluated in \cite{US} for $T=25^{\circ}C$, $T=50^{\circ}C$, and $T=70^{\circ}C$.
-Interpolation between drying curves obtained for various temperatures is commonly used in drying literature to predict the kinetics of drying.
-For the sake of our simulations, we use interpolation and rewrite the kinetics of moisture removal in the following way
+The kinetics of drying for other temperatures can be approximated by interpolating the experimental drying curves in \cite{US}:

 in which\\